Frequently Asked Questions

 Is an engineering degree good preparation for medical school?

 Yes.
 In fact, nearly 25% of our engineering students go on to medical school each year.
 Engineering practical approach to quantitative problem solving is excellent preparation for medical school.
-Read about one student's experience in preparing for medical school.
 Duke also offers a pre-med program, as well as other broad ranging, applicable programs such as biology, psychology, sociology, and physical anthropology.
 Choose the combination of classes and majors that suits your interests!

 When do I need to declare a major?